How to eat a low-carb or keto diet when dining out

 After savoring your delicious low-carb selections, any cravings for the ‘carbage’ should diminish.

 Plan to leave some “breathing room” on your plate so that you do not crowd it with too much food.
 Ideally, you want to mimic how much food you might eat in a typical meal at home.
 If you want to try many things, start with very small portions of each dish.
 You can always go back for more if you are still hungry.

 Enjoy your dinner companions and the conversation.
 Drink your water and sip your coffee or tea.
 Sometimes it takes a bit of time before you feel satisfied, so don’t rush back for seconds if you’re trying to lose weight.
 Perhaps you’ll feel satisfied soon anyway, and decide to skip the extra portion.

 At a friend’s or relative’s place

 Don’t fret about that dinner party or holiday gathering.
 Hosts are typically understanding and cooperative.
 Here are four tips:

 Communicate as needed

 Before the party, consider sharing your food preferences with your host.
-If you are very strict low-carb, i.e. on a keto diet, you host may appreciate some advanced notice so he or she can accommodate your needs.
+If you are on a strict keto diet, you host may appreciate some advanced notice so he or she can accommodate your needs.

-Have an excuse ready if you think you might need it. (“I have been having some stomach issues, so I am experimenting with eliminating sugar/bread/potatoes/etc…”).
-Any mention of stomach issues usually silences all inquiries.
+If you want to keep your new lifestyle private for now, have an excuse ready for well-meaning but unwanted inquires. (“I have been having some stomach issues, so I am experimenting with eliminating sugar, bread, and potatoes.”
+Or, “My doctor suggested that I eliminate certain foods that make me feel unwell.)
+Any mention of stomach issues or doctors’ advice usually silences all inquiries.

 Take the edge off your hunger at home